ZhenbangYou/SysY-Front-End/README.md

 Nearly all of my classmates choose the former; however, I prefer the latter.
 Just as discussed above, this is the fundamental reason for one-pass scheme.

-In addition, incremental developing helps a lot.
+In addition, **incremental developing** helps a lot.
 Specifically, by dividing the project into several tasks as shown above and testing each part on finishing (by virtue of one-pass scheme), a miracle occurred that I do not even need to debug after the whole project is done, which is extremely time-saving.

+**How to find bugs**
+By checking generated code.

 ## Project Files Overview
 This project consists of only 2 files: